-- A. Members are committed to excellence in their areas of professional practice. - B. The principles of professional reliance are consistently and independently applied. - C.Members are more engaged in matters of professional practice. - D. Members are held accountable for their professional practice.
+- A. Members are committed to excellence in their areas of professional practice. - B. Members are demonstrating and advancing professional reliance. - C. Members are more engaged in matters of professional practice. - D. Members are held accountable for their professional practice.

-Our successes in year one of the plan include: delivering information on some of the latest science and technology to our members; ensuring our members are abiding by the profession's Code of Ethics; and, delivering new guidance documents to our members to assist their practice.
+Our successes in year two of the plan included: delivering numerous workshops and webinars to our members on issues such as climate change, visual resource management, road crossings, and professional reliance; ensuring our members have a high compliance rate with our standards of professional practice; and, delivering new guidance documents to our members to assist their practice.

 The association plays a key role in supporting our members in demonstrating excellence in their professional practice.
-In addition to focusing on this objective in year two, council has directed that priority be placed on members being more engaged in matters of professional practice.
+In addition to focusing on this objective in year three, council has directed that priority be placed on members demonstrating and advancing professional reliance.
 We are committed to having all of our members delivering the highest level of value in their roles and having a passion for the areas that they work in.
 We are also committed to ensuring that the principles of professional reliance are consistently and independently applied.
-Supporting our members in their practices and ensuring that we communicate important practice issues effectively is imperative.
-And we will continue to work with our members to ensure that they are staying within their areas of competency - and disciplining those who don't.
+Supporting our members in their practices and ensuring that we communicate important practice issues effectively is an imperative.
+And we will continue to work with our members to ensure that they are staying within their areas of competency and disciplining those who don't.

-To achieve the outcome and objectives of this priority area, the association will undertake a number of strategies and tasks over the next vear which include:
+To achieve the outcome and objectives of this policy area, the association will undertake a number of strategies and tasks over the next year which include:

-- · Ensuring that members are aware of the latest science relating to their practice; - · Ensuring that members follow the standards of practice, and that their practice is consistent with guidelines established by council; - · Ensuring that members are consistently and independently applying professional reliance in their practice;
+- · Ensuring that members are aware of the latest information with respect to specific areas of practice; - · Ensuring that members' practice is consistent with forest road crossings and forest road guidelines established by council.

-- · Developing practice documents with member input; and - · Ensuring that members are practising competently and disciplining those who are not
+- · Ensuring that members are advancing professional reliance; - · Developing practice documents with member input; and - Ensuring that members are practising competently and disciplining those who are not.

-Our profession is evolving and expanding to meet the future workforce needs of natural resource management in BC.
+Our profession is evolving and expanding to meet the future workforce.

-- A. Members value and maintain their membership. - B. Members work in traditional and evolving areas of practice. - C.There are adequate numbers of forest professionals in BC to meet demand. - D. Members feel valued and proud of the contribution they make to our province.
+- A. Members value and maintain, and employers support, membership in the ABCFP. - B. Members are supported in developing the qualifications to forward/advance their careers. - C.There are adequate numbers of forest professionals in British Columbia to meet demand.

-Our successes in year one of the plan include: Increasing the number of professional development opportunities available to our members; delivering a number of workshops to members jointly with other associations; marketing the profession to a different demographic profile; and improving the profile of the association and its members in the media.
+Our successes in year two of the plan included: increasing the number of professional development opportunities available to our members; delivering a number of workshops to members jointly with other associations; marketing the profession to a different demographic profile; and developing a new website which eases member interaction with the association.

 We have an incredible opportunity to grow our profession right now in a number of ways.
 We need to grow the actual number of forest professionals in the province to make sure that we have the skills and knowledge needed to support the forest industry now and into the future, but we also have an opportunity to grow our profession by evolving and expanding the areas we work in to meet the future needs of natural resource management in BC.
-We feel it is essential that our members feel valued and proud of the contribution that they make to our province, and feel value from the membership that they have with the association.
+It is equally important to ensure that major employers in the province engage forest professionals in the practice of professional forestry and support the system of professional reliance.

-To achieve the outcome and objectives of this priority area, the association will undertake a number of strategies and tasks over the next vear which include:
+To achieve the outcome and objectives of this policy area, the association will undertake a number of strategies and tasks over the next year which include: